Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### When should you use this repo?

 If you need to customize your scenario beyond what [Azure OpenAI on your data](https://learn.microsoft.com/azure/ai-services/openai/concepts/use-your-data) offers out-of-the-box, use this repository.
+    Note - developers can use this repo as starter and then they can customize the solution and adapt with best practices according to individual company policies.

 The accelerator presented here provides several options, for example:
-* The ability to ground a model using both data and public web pages
+* The ability to ground a model using both data and public web pages (multiple Backends with single frontend)
 * Advanced prompt engineering capabilities
 * An admin site for ingesting/inspecting/configuring your dataset on the fly
 * Running a Retrieval Augmented Generation (RAG) solution locally